 Social housing is a rental or cooperative housing option, which requires institutionalised management.
-Social housing is provided by accredited social housing institutions or in accredited social housing projects in designated restructuring zones.
+Social housing is provided by accredited SHIs or in accredited social housing projects in designated restructuring zones.
 Social housing provides good quality rental accommodation for the upper end of the low-income market (R1 500 - R7 500).